 For some people, a low price is all that matters.
 The reality is often a hotel is nothing more than a place to lay your head.
 The money could be better spent on other things.
 With this in mind, there is a number of REALLY cheap motels that are perfectly adequate for a base only stay.

-There are options very close to and a bit further away from the strip for those really looking to maximise their stay.
+There are options very close to and a bit further away from the strip for those really looking to maximize their stay.
 Really these Motel type places are nothing more than a room so are much the same as each other.
 You won’t be staying in them long so that’s all that matters.
 Really our only advice is to base your decision on price and location.
 They will all adhere to a basic level of cleanliness so you won’t have to worry there.

 Villa / Apartment